Frequently Asked Questions answered by the Family Law department at Battrick Clark Solicitors of Bristol

 Increasingly, people are marrying for the second or even third time.
-Individuals wish to preserve their assets from previous relationships and therefore a pre-nuptial agreement will provide assurance that those assets will be protected in the event of divorce / dissolution.
-Pre-nuptial agreements are also common amongst older individuals who wish to preserve their assets for their children in the event of a breakdown of the marriage/civil partnership.
+Individuals in these circumstances often wish to preserve their assets from previous relationships, and in this case, a prenuptial agreement will provide assurance that those assets will be protected in the event of divorce / dissolution.

 If you are in a civil partnership, is the process the same as divorce?